julkiea/Django-ecommerce-app/README.md

 # Django E-commerce Application 🛒
-This project is an e-commerce platform built with Django.
+This project is an e-commerce platform built with Django & Python.
 Please note that this application is currently under development and not all features are implemented yet.

 ## Features ✨
 - Product listing